thifranc/shinken-webui-wiki-up/Installing-WebUI-authentication-modules.md

 The WebUI can use external modules to check user/password before allowing access to the interface.
+The WebUI also embeds two authentication modules (contact password and htpasswd file) to avoid installing some extra modules.

+The user authentication is made by the WebUI login process in the following order:
+- first, tries to authenticate the user with the extra modules defined in its configuration
+- then, tries the *Contact file* embedded authentication
+- last, tries the *htpasswd file* embedded authentication

 > You can use as many authentication modules as you want.
 For instance, you can combine the default config file authentication with an active directory.